Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Introduction

 Two alternative formulations of $\TGV$ for piecewise constant functions were proposed in \cite{LiuLiWangLiuChen:2022:1,ZhangHeWang:2022:1} for the purpose of mesh denoising.
 On the one hand, the authors of \cite{LiuLiWangLiuChen:2022:1} proposed a formulation based on the $\TGV$ on graphs from \cite{GongSchullckeKruegerZiolekZhangMuellerLisseMoeller:2018:1} but added an additional weight function into the divergence operator.
 The authors of \cite{ZhangHeWang:2022:1}, on the other hand, proposed a novel way to compute discrete (second-order) derivatives of piecewise constant functions.
 They replaced the differential operators in \eqref{eq:tgv:dual} by their discrete analogs to obtain a formulation of $\TGV$.
 Both \cite{LiuLiWangLiuChen:2022:1,ZhangHeWang:2022:1} successfully utilize their respective formulations for the purpose of mesh denoising based on the total generalized variation of the unit normal vector.
 A slightly different approach to a discrete formulation of $\TGV$ was taken by \cite{ZhangPeng:2022:1} for continuous, piecewise linear data on triangular meshes.
 This approach requires the definition of normal vectors at mesh vertices to be utilized for mesh denoising.

 It is worth mentioning that \cite{LiuLiWangLiuChen:2022:1,ZhangHeWang:2022:1,ZhangPeng:2022:1} treat the normal vector as an element of $\R^3$ and not as an element of the unit sphere~$\sphere \coloneqq \setDef[normal]{\bn \in \R^3}{\abs{\bn}_2 = 1} \subseteq \R^3$.
-A variant of $\TV$ of the normal vector of a mesh taking the manifold nature of~$\sphere$ into account, is developed in~\cite{WuZhengCaiFu:2015:1,BergmannHerrmannHerzogSchmidtVidalNunez:2020:2}.
-As these are based on $\TV$, but not $\TGV$, the staircasing effect also occurs, resulting in poor reconstructions of curved areas.
+A variant of $\TV$ of the normal vector of a mesh is developed in \cite{ZhangWuZhangDeng:2015:1} as well as in \cite{WuZhengCaiFu:2015:1,BergmannHerrmannHerzogSchmidtVidalNunez:2020:2}, where the latter two take the manifold nature of~$\sphere$ into account.
+As these are based on first-order $\TV$, but not $\TGV$, the staircasing effect also occurs, resulting in poor reconstructions of curved areas.
 To overcome this, the concept of total general variation needs to be reinterpreted for normal vector data since the sphere is not a linear space.
 While the $\TGV$ seminorm \eqref{eq:tgv:dual} favors piecewise linear functions and thus piecewise constant gradients, the sought-after $\TGV$ formulation for the normal vector should favor areas of constant principal curvatures.